 It is unlikely for any significant amount of accreted and processed matter to escape the large gravitational potential of the neutron star.
 Therefore, type I X-ray bursts are probably not important contributors to the chemical evolution of the Galaxy.
 They are important, however, for probing the properties of neutron stars, such as the mass, radius, and the composition.
-For more information, see Parikh et al. (2013a), and references therein.
+For more information, see Schatz and Rehm (2006) and references therein.